yanbofang/cell_society/DESIGN.md

 	![Relationship between classes](images/Relationship.png)
 	The program includes these classes:
 	- CellSocietyMain - Controls UI and display
-	- Simulation - Coordinates the next following class and return the status of next round to UI display
+	- Simulation - Coordinates the next following classes and return the status of next round to UI display
 	- Grid - Contains a list of Container.
 Iterates through each Container and updates the cell within.
 	- Cell - Abstract Class: Has an abstract method .ruleCheck() which modifies others according to the rule.
 	- Fish, Shark, Tree, etc. Inherit Cell.
 They are added specifically according to each simulation.
 They will have different rules and different .ruleCheck() method within.
 They will determine the future cell within the container.